Nanafancy/Anchor-Web/docs/auth-local-setup.md

 > Issue #46 — Document local auth setup for Mux Protocol frontend.

-This document describes how the client-side authentication system works in development, how to run the app locally with auth enabled, and how to extend or replace the auth layer when a real backend is available.
+This documents describes how the client-side authentication system works in development, how to run the app locally with auth enabled, and how to extend or replace the auth layer when a real backend is available.